pzaino/zvector/README.md

 - **Stack and Queue behavior support**

    We can also use the vector as a dynamic stack (FIFO) structure.
-Or we can use it to create Queues (LIFO) structures (including priority queues)
+Or we can use it to create Queues (LIFO) structures (including priority queues).

 - **Elements swapping support**